Lalu slams Nitish govt for 'undignified' treatment to maths

 Hitting out at the state government, the RJD supremo said "Death is a reality in everyone's life.
 The manner in which Nitish Kumar government treated his (Singh's) body is highly condemnable."
 "The loudmouthed double engine government (NDA rule in Delhi as well in Patna) is not able to provide even an ambulance to the great mathematician," Prasad quipped.
 Singh, who once worked at NASA and California University, was born in Basantpur village of Bhojpur district.

-After receiving his Ph.D on Cycle Vector Space Theory, he worked at NASA.
+After receiving his Ph.D. on Cycle Vector Space Theory, he worked at NASA.
 He returned to India in 1971.
-Singh taught at prestigious Indian Institute of Technology, Kanpur and Indian Statistical Institute, Kolkata.
+Singh taught at the prestigious Indian Institute of Technology, Kanpur and Indian Statistical Institute, Kolkata.

-He also worked at Tata Institute of Fundamental Research, Mumbai.
+He also worked at the Tata Institute of Fundamental Research, Mumbai.
 He married in the year 1974.
 The mathematics wizard suffered from schizophrenia.
-After a few years of marriage his wife left him due to his illness..
+After a few years of marriage, his wife left him due to his illness..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)